N-of-1 trial

-This type of study has enabled practitioners to achieve experimental progress without the overwhelming work of designing a group comparison study.
-It can be very effective in confirming causality.
-This can be achieved in many ways.
+This type of study has enabled practitioners to achieve experimental progress without the work of designing a group comparison study.
+This design, especially if including blinding and wash-out periods, can be effective in confirming causality.
+N-of-1 trials, if used in clinical practice to inform therapeutic decisions concerned with the patient participating in the trial, can be a source of evidence about individual treatment responses, fulfilling the promise of personalized medicine.

+Design

+The N-of-1 trials can be designed in many ways.
+For example, Single-Patient Open Trials (SPOTs) are located somewhere in between the formal (explanatory) N-of-1 trials and the trial and error approach used in clinical practice and are characterized by at least one crossover period with washout in between.
 One of the most common procedures is the ABA withdrawal experimental design, where the patient problem is measured before a treatment is introduced (baseline) and then measured again during the treatment and finally when the treatment has terminated.
 If the problem vanished during the treatment it can be established that the treatment was effective.
-But the N=1 study can also be executed in an AB quasi experimental way; this means that causality cannot be definitively demonstrated.
+But the N=1 study can also be executed in an AB quasi experimental way; such type-2 N-of-1 studies can be effective for testing treatments for severe, rare diseases when the expected effect of the intervention exceeds the effect size of confounders.
 Another variation is non-concurrent experimental design where different points in time are compared with one another.
+The standard approach to therapy choice, the trial and error method, may also be included in the N-of-1 design.
 This experimental design also has a problem with causality, whereby statistical significance under a frequentist paradigm may be un-interpretable but other methods, such as clinical significance or Bayesian methods should be considered.

 Many consider this framework to be a proof of concept or hypothesis generating process to inform subsequent, larger clinical trials.

-List of variation in N of 1 trial
+List of variation in N-of-1 trial

 Quasi experiment means that causality cannot be definitively demonstrated.
 Experiment means that it can be demonstrated.

 Examples

-An N of 1 trial can be successfully implemented to determine optimal treatments for patients with diseases as diverse as osteoarthritis, chronic neuropathic pain and attention deficit hyperactivity disorder.
+An N-of-1 trial is usually used to assess individual responses to treatments targeting chronic diseases.
+This design can be successfully implemented to determine optimal treatments for patients with diseases as diverse as osteoarthritis, chronic neuropathic pain and attention deficit hyperactivity disorder.

 N-of-1 designs can also be observational and describe natural intra-individual changes in health-related behaviours or symptoms longitudinally.
 N-of-1 observational designs require complex statistical analysis of N-of-1 data however, a simple 10-step procedure is available.
-There has also been work to adapt causal inference counterfactual methods for using n-of-1 observational studies to design subsequent n-of-1 trials.
+There has also been work to adapt causal inference counterfactual methods for using N-of-1 observational studies to design subsequent N-of-1 trials.

 While N-of-1 trials are increasing, results of a recent systematic review found that statistical analyses in these studies would improve with more methodological and statistical rigor across all periods of the studies.